salmanrameli/simple-rss-reader/README.md

 Click [here](https://feedly.com/v3/auth/dev) to get Feedly developer access token.

-*Please note that developer access token is only valid for a month.
+*Please note that developer access token is only valid for a month and limited to just 250 API requests per day.
 After that you have to generate new access token.*

 ## Screenshots
 #### RSS Mode